-You can download a translatable file using the Download source file action in the Files menu.
-This will give you the file as it is stored in upstream version control system.
+You can download translatable file using the Download source file action in the Files menu.
+This will give you the file as is stored in upstream version control system.

-You can also download files in several other formats, including a compiled file to use within an application (for example .mo files for GNU Gettext) using the Files.
+For some formats you can also download compiled file to use withing application (for example .mo files for GNU Gettext) using the Download compiled translation.